 One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.29% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Smicksburg is a college town.
 There are a lot of students in Smicksburg attending college, and as a result Smicksburg provides a number of services, amenities and opportunities geared to the needs and activities of students.

 The overall crime rate in Smicksburg is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

 The borough is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Smicksburg has relatively fewer families with younger children, and/or college students.
 Combined, this makes Smicksburg a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small borough, Smicksburg does not have a public transit system used by locals to get to and from work.
+Smicksburg is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.